akmt14/AnalysisOfMilitarySpending/README.md

 # Countrywise Military Spending Analysis

-For my midterm in the Introduction to Data Visualization Class, I had to analyze the Military Spending of countries across the world.
+For my midterm in the Introduction to Data Mining Class, I had to analyze the Military Spending of countries across the world.

 The objectives of this project were as follows -